CapnAndy/irl/README.md

 # (Internet) RadialLib

 When making games, I don't use all-in-one game packages or frameworks - I just use a collection of helper functions to make my life a bit easier, sorta similar to FlashPunk.
-I figured I would share these tools with my friends - I KNOW these could be improved!
+This set of tools has been evolving over the last two years and I think it would do better opened to the world!

 This library is intended to be used with Haxe3, and some classes have dependencies (such as the OpenFL or Actuate libraries), but not all of them.
 I try to keep them as unspecific and lightweight as possible.
+Just use the classes you want, and ignore the rest; they won't compile into your project.

 ## Caveat!